TrustworthyComputing/Zilch/README.md

 #### TinyRAM code for the Knowledge of Factorization example:
 ```
-SECREAD r1          ; r1 is filled with a private value from auxiliary tape (e.g. 3)
+READ r1 r1 1          ; r1 is filled with a private value from auxiliary tape (e.g. 3)
-SECREAD r2          ; r2 is filled with a private value from auxiliary tape (e.g. 5)
+READ r2 r2 1          ; r2 is filled with a private value from auxiliary tape (e.g. 5)
 MOV r11 r0 1        ; r11 = 1
 MULL r3 r1 r2       ; r3 = r1 * r2
 CMPE r0 r3 15       ; flag = (r3 == 15)